 This course focuses on unit tests.
 Unit tests are tightly coupled to specific areas of code, which leads to easy diagnosis of failures, and a great match for Test-Driven Development.
 The course also teaches functional tests, which are modeled on user flows (and resulting behavior from the user perspective).
 Functional tests are not connected to code, which makes them more difficult to diagnose, but more resilient to code refactors.

 Learn the Reasons behind the Syntax

 This course discusses tradeoffs when considering different approaches to testing, leaving you confident in the testing choices you make.
-Furthermore, you will deepen your understanding of React and Redux as we dig into how and why we test each aspect.
+Furthermore, you will deepen your understanding of React, Redux and Context as we dig into how and why we test each aspect.

 Practice your New Skills

 You will also have opportunities to practice what you’ve learned.
 There are occasional “quizzes” while we’re building the course projects, where you can apply what you learned, and then watch a video to see the solution.
 There are also two sets of challenges to extend the course projects, with solutions on GitHub.